Shop by Category

 How to embed health assessments into service provision in disability organisations:

 CHAP and Medicare Australia

 There are four Medicare Benefits Schedule items for health assessments based on how long the assessment takes (items 701, 703, 705 & 707). www.medicareaustralia.gov.au/

 License terms and conditions do apply.
 You can read the terms and conditions when you proceed to the relevant product order page, by clicking on the relevant product link below.

 You will be directed to provide information about your intended use.
 This information will be used to monitor how the tool is being used to assist us with our research.

 Payment is via credit card only.
-Upon receipt of your valid credit card payment, you will be provided with a confirmation email that includes a link to download the relevant product files.
+Upon receipt of your valid credit card payment, you will be provided with a confirmation email that includes a link to download the CHAP documents.